Skip to main content

 Companies generally consider it a good idea for employees to be stakeholders in the business in which they work and believe share-based incentives offer the ability to reward, motivate and retain key staff.

-There are various ways in which employees of private UK companies can receive share incentives (i.e., an equity stake in their employer): either through the grant of options or as a direct award of shares.
+There are various ways in which UK employees of private companies can receive share incentives (i.e., an equity stake in their employer) – either through the grant of options or as a direct award of shares.
 Commercial, cultural and tax considerations often dictate which route is chosen.

 Most venture-backed startup companies structure their equity incentives as an EMI option scheme whenever it is available.

-As of 6 April 2023, the maximum entitlement of an individual CSOP option holder at the date of grant of the CSOP option is £60,000 (based on the value of the shares).
+The maximum entitlement of an individual CSOP option holder at the date of grant of the CSOP option is 60,000 pounds (based on the value of the shares).
+The exercise price of a CSOP option must not be less than the market value of a share, and for unlisted companies this value must be agreed in advance with HMRC.

 Although offering no tax efficiencies, these arrangements are flexible and simple to understand and operate.

-Awards of Shares
+Awards of shares

 Awards of shares to employees can be subject to time vesting, performance conditions and good/bad leaver provisions just like options.